 If I ever do get around to doing video on my blog (or anywhere), I’m sure it’ll be pretty tightly scripted (and mulled over for a long time in advance).
 I can totally relate to the need to do that.
 And to some extent I do that in everyday life too: if I’m going to talk to someone, especially about something important or when I know I won’t be able to get out of the situation quickly if I need to, I’ll spend ages rehearsing possible conversation scenarios in my head.
 Unpredicted topics tend to make me freeze.
 (I think I’m more comfortable with ‘awkward’ silences than a lot of people seem to be.)
 Having said all that, I enjoyed hearing you ramble! 🙂

-Holmans is also known as the pioneer of the #askingautistics hashtag, which is often accompanied by a short question about everyday autistic experiences.
-This simple hashtag connects neurodivergent people who would not otherwise have a reason to engage with each other to foster understanding of the autistic experience.
+Lyric is also known as the creator of the #AskingAutistics hashtag, which often features a short question about everyday autistic experiences.
+This simple hashtag connects neurodiverse people who would not otherwise have a reason to engage with each other to create a better understanding of the Autistic experience.

 I do the same, and I even do it before I go out socially (which isn’t often).
 I will consider how conversations might unfold and I will rehearse my response and my facial expressions and body language, because I know that matters.
 If I didn’t do that, I would just stand there like a statue.
 If a conversation comes up that I haven’t predicted, I suddenly panic and have no idea what to do, so I just go quiet.